 This training is conducted once per year at New Bolton Center.
 For details, please contact Valerie Perez at 215-646-6652 or by sending email to: firstname.lastname@example.org

-This training program provides a comprehensive overview of safe work practices in a chemical intensive engineering research laboratory.
-Topics include lab emergencies, chemical storage and handling, use of fume hoods, hazard assessment techniques and protective equipment.
-The use of high hazard chemicals and gases such as hydrofluoric acid, piranha solution and anhydrous ammonia will be discussed.
-This course familiarizes students with Penn's Chemical Hygiene Plan and Chemical Waste Management Programs.
+Introductory training for Physical Science Faculty, Staff & Students (Chemistry, Engineering, Physics & Material Science) who have not previously attended lab safety training at Penn and who work in laboratories where chemicals and other research hazards are present.
+Provides a comprehensive overview of research laboratory safety.
+Topics include lab emergencies, chemical storage and handling, use of fume hoods, hazard assessment techniques, and protective equipment.
+This course familiarizes trainees with Penn's Chemical Hygiene Plan.
 (Note: This program does not include Radiation Safety and does not meet the Radiation Safety training requirement.)

 Pre-registration through Knowledge Link is requested.
 Penn ID is required for sign-in.
 Please arrive early.
 Sign-in takes place during the first FIVE minutes of the course.
 No admittance to the course after sign-in is closed.
-A Certificate of Completion will be granted at the end of the training session.
-Only those individuals who sign-in and receive the Certificate will be given credit for the course.
+Only those individuals who sign-in will be given credit for the course.

 Faculty, staff and students who working in a